 Your doctor has prescribed an immunochemical fecal occult blood test (iFOBT).This test aims to detect the presence of blood hidden in stool that is invisible to the naked eye.
-Blood in stool can be a sign of colorectal cancer.
+Blood in stool can be a sign of colorectal cancer, commonly known as colon cancer.
 The iFOBT is simple and can be done at home.
 Also, it does not require a particular diet.

 However, certain situations may skew the test results.
 For instance, if you have bleeding hemorrhoids, you should wait for the bleeding to stop before doing the test.
 Also, if you are a woman menstruating, you should wait until the end of your cycle to do the test.